borttappat/dotfiles/tools/Sovereign/README.md

 - Prints the changes made to the list in terms of word-count
 - Example handling: password -> rejected, passw0rd! -> accepted

+### Simple keygen, encrypting and derypting suite(crypt.py + keygen.py)
+- Generate encryption keys with keygen.py
+- Encrypt/decrypt parsed files with crypt.py and a key(remember to use the same key for encryption and deryption)
+- Adds file extension based on encrypting or decrypting mode

 ### Subdomain scanner (subenum.py)
 [Tested against hackerone.com and inlanefreight.com]
 - Scans the target for subdomains using wordlists